fulcro-community/awesome-fulcro/README.md

 ### Templates and Examples

 * https://github.com/dvingo/dv.fulcro-template - based on the fulcro3 template but differs in backend tech and will continue to diverge as features are added to this template.
-* https://github.com/dvingo/pathom-client-wikipedia[Dvingo's pathom-client-wikipedia] -  example client-only fulcro app hitting a rest api
+* [Dvingo's pathom-client-wikipedia](https://github.com/dvingo/pathom-client-wikipedia) -  example client-only fulcro app hitting a rest api